Apps & Utilities for Ubuntu 24.04 LTS.

 Installing the Flatpak Package Manager.

-- From the terminal, I use the
+• From the terminal, I refresh the terminal:

 sudo apt install -y flatpak